lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 Pivot selection:

-- If pick the last or first element as the pivot, susceptible to the worst case O(n^2).
+- If pick the last or first element as the pivot, susceptible to the worst case O(n^2), most notably when the original sequence is already sorted, reverse sorted, or nearly sorted.
-- In practice, "median-of-three" technique, use median of the front, middle, and tail of the sequence.
+- In practice, **"median-of-three"** technique, use median of the front, middle, and tail of the sequence.

 Hybrid approach: